The Body Shop Australia

 Personal care products

 The Body Shop was operated in Australia by Adidem Group from 1983 until 2015 when parent company L'Oreal took over.
-Brazil's Natura bought The Body Shop from L'Oreal in 2017.
+Brazil's Natura bought The Body Shop from L'Oreal in 2017 and sold it to Aurelius in 2023.

 |The Body Shop Australia Pty Ltd||AUS||website|